 No matter how much you focus on yourself, there are things that affect the lives that are happening outside of us.
 That is the focus of the two remaining quadrants.

 This quadrant focuses on the internal world of the collective where the individual resides, and it concerns itself with the culture of that collective.

-There are two different distinctions here: the Inner Ring and the Outer Ring.
+There are two different distinctions: the Inner Ring and the Outer Ring.

 The Inner Ring

 These are your friends and your family.
-The Inner Ring is the place where the social and cultural norms of your friends and family rule.
+The Inner Ring is where your friends and family’s social and cultural norms rule.

-In this case, the culture of your group, the inner norms that guide the decisions, actions, thoughts, ideas, and patterns of behaviors are all focused on eating as much as possible.
+In this case, the culture of your group and the inner norms that guide the decisions, actions, thoughts, ideas, and patterns of behaviors are all focused on eating as much as possible.

 You don’t have to cut ties with people, but you can consciously decide to spend less time with them.